-Fiber cement siding has achieved an impressive 84% recouped value in 2015, making it one of the best-valued exterior remodeling upgrades of the year.
+In 2017, fiber cement siding installations resulted in an average of 80% to 85% in recouped value (cost-to-value return at a resale), making it one of the best-valued exterior remodeling upgrades of the year.

 Trim pieces, fascia boards, batten boards, and crown moldings can also be applied to enhance the architectural details of your house.
 These can made with fiber cement or wood.
 Homeowners should realize insurance savings with fiber cement siding in most regions.

-As for green construction, fiber cement can not currently be recycled, but it is an inert material and so will not damage the environment as it sits in a landfill.
+As for green construction, fiber cement cannot currently be recycled, but it is an inert material, and so, it will not damage the environment as it sits in a landfill.
 And since it is virtually indestructible, there won’t be many trips to the dump with loads of fiber cement siding.

 The Castel Sant’Angelo, a mausoleum constructed for the Emperor Hadrian that was the tallest building in Rome when it was finished in 138 AD, was constructed with concrete walls.